MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 * Keep in mind that RStudio does not auto-update, nor do the libraries.
 * Run through the setup, keeping all the default settings.

 I prefer this pane layout.
 I ask that you consider it yourself.
-However, it is all preference:
+To change it View > Panes > Pane Layout However, it is all preference:
 ![RStudio](RStudio.PNG)
 </details>